Iams: History

 During the 1973 Arab oil embargo, the cost of meat and bone meal tripled, while sale prices in the U.S. were frozen under Phase I of President Richard Nixon's Economic Stabilization Program.
 Iams did not change its product formula during this period, and the company nearly went bankrupt as a result.
 Clay Mathile, who had joined Iams in 1970, purchased half of the company in 1975.
 In 1982, he became its sole owner and president.
 Having increased company revenue from $100,000 in 1970 to $900 million in 1999, Mathile sold Iams to Procter & Gamble in September 1999.

 In its largest divestiture in five years, Procter & Gamble announced in April 2014 that it would sell the Iams, Eukanuba, and Natura pet-food brands in all markets except Europe to Mars, Inc. for $2.9 billion in cash.
 Mars said that the deal would allow it to gain a new business and generate cash to grow core businesses.
 The deal for P&G Pet Care's operations in North America and Latin America was completed in August 2014.
 P&G also exercised options to acquire Mars's pet-food business in some parts of Asia Pacific, Middle East and Africa, including Australia, Japan and Singapore.
 Procter & Gamble sold its European pet-care business to Spectrum Brands in December 2014.

+In 2025, the company launched an awareness campaign addressing feline obesity, featuring the fictional character Garfield.